-The power tower solar thermal technology used in the Ivanpah facility generates power by creating high-temperature steam to drive a conventional steam turbine.
-Ivanpah uses mirrors to concentrate sunlight and create steam, which is then converted to electricity.
-Its innovative system of software-controlled mirrors—called “heliostats”—follow the sun and reflect it onto a boiler filled with water that sits atop a tower reaching just over 450 feet, of which there are three on site.
-When the sunlight hits the boiler, the water inside is heated and creates high temperature steam.
-The steam is then piped to a conventional steam turbine, which generates electricity.
+Ivanpah uses power tower solar thermal technology to generate power by creating high-temperature steam to drive a conventional steam turbine.
+Mirrors are used to concentrate sunlight and create steam, which is then converted to electricity.
+Ivanpah employs an innovative system of software-controlled mirrors—called heliostats—that follow the sun and reflect it onto water-filled boilers atop three separate 450 foot towers on the site.
+When the sunlight hits the boilers, the water inside is heated and creates high temperature steam.
+The steam is then piped to conventional steam turbines, which generate electricity.

 Ivanpah created 1,000 construction jobs and is expected to support 61 permanent jobs.
 In addition, the majority of the project’s supply chain was sourced in the United States, with components and services coming from at least 18 states.

 Ivanpah is expected to generate 940,000 megawatt-hours of clean energy per year and prevent 500,000 metric tons of carbon dioxide emissions annually.